jbcoe/value_types/docs/developer-guide.md

+# Developer Guide

-# Using pre-commit for git hooks
+## Using pre-commit for git hooks

 This repository uses the Python `pre-commit` library to manage git hook run as part of the commit process.
 Use the following steps to install a virtual